Candelo railway station

-Candelo railway station (Stazione di Candelo) is a railway station serving the comune of Candelo, in the Piedmont region, northwestern Italy.
-The station is located on the Santhià–Biella railway.
-The train services are operated by Trenitalia.
+Candelo railway station (Stazione di Candelo) is a train station serving the comune of Candelo, in the Piedmont region of northwestern Italy.
+The train services are operated by Trenitalia at this station located on the Santhià–Biella railway.

 The station is currently managed by Rete Ferroviaria Italiana (RFI), a subsidiary of Ferrovie dello Stato (FS), Italy's state-owned rail company.

 History

 The station was opened on 8 September 1856, upon the inauguration of the Santhià–Biella railway.
 It was originally equipped with three tracks.

 From 10 July 1951, with the end of the concession to the "Società Strade Ferrate di Biella (SFB)" company, the management of the railway line passed to the state and the exercise of the stations was assumed by Ferrovie dello Stato.

 From 2006 the station was declassified to a railway stop, and remains in operation, but with only one track and one platform.

 In the year 2000, the plant management passed to Rete Ferroviaria Italiana, which is classified in the category "Bronze".